This article walks through the process of creating and editing a content request form, including the individual steps of our form-creation wizard.

 - Click the pencil icon next to the form you want to edit

-From the form detail view, you can click Edit Details and make any necessary changes to your fields, including setting it as active or inactive, reordering the fields via drag/drop, and adding additional fields.
+From the form detail view, you can click Edit Details and make any necessary changes to your fields, including setting it as active or inactive, reordering the fields via drag/drop, and adding fields.

 IMPORTANT NOTE: Any changes you make to your form will not retroactively change any existing requests that have already been submitted.
 Existing requests will still maintain the field structure that was in place when they were submitted.
-Any new request submitted after making your changes will utilize your new version.
+Any new request submitted after making your changes will use your new version.

 As always, if you have feedback on improvements or run into a bug, please submit a support ticket or email us at support [at] divvyhq.com.